-this map to find all places mentioned in the article below.Use
+Use this map to find all places mentioned in the article below.

-Holocaust Memorial Center, an informative and poignant exhibit about Jewish life in Hungary.
-Further down, where Tűzoltó Street intersects Thaly Kálmán Street, is Semmelweis, Budapest's medical school with thousands of foreign students.
-The surrounding building boom is partly fueled by the accommodation needs of the university's international students.Just a block away from Élesztő is the
+Just a block from Élesztő is the Holocaust Memorial Center, an informative and poignant exhibit about Jewish life in Hungary.
+Further down, where Tűzoltó Street intersects Thaly Kálmán Street, are several facilities of Semmelweis, Budapest's prominent medical school.
+The surrounding building boom is partly fueled by the accommodation needs of the university's thousands of foreign students.

 From here, cross the busy road back to the Danube promenade, lined with a row of modern office buildings.
-These international companies, like Vodafone and Morgan Stanley, drive the neighborhood's transformation, bringing white-collar local office workers and a service sector to the area.
+These international companies, like Vodafone and Morgan Stanley, spur the neighborhood's transformation, bringing white-collar local office workers and a service sector to the area.
 The architectural highlight of District 9 is Müpa, an enormous cultural complex completed in 2005.
 Müpa is home to the Ludwig Museum of Contemporary Art and two high-tech concert halls with world-class performances.

 If you've found this useful, please consider supporting Offbeat.
 Our content is free, so your contributions go a long way toward maintaining and growing the website.